Paradise Lost: The Child Murders at Robin Hood Hills: Trials coverage

 The first trial to be covered in the film is that of Misskelley, a trial which was severed from those of Echols and Baldwin since it was Misskelley who confessed.
 Emphasis is placed on the fact that there is a strong possibility that the confession was coerced.
 Interviews are conducted with Misskelley himself, his family and friends, and his attorney Dan Stidham.
 Misskelley is sentenced to life in prison.

 Part two of the film documents the trials of Echols and Baldwin.
 Like the coverage of Misskelley's trial, there are interviews with both defendants, their attorneys and their families.
 The families of the victims also share their views.

 During the course of filming, John Mark Byers, the stepfather of one of the victims (Christopher Byers), gave the filmmakers a knife which had blood in the hinge.
 The filmmakers turned the knife over to police, who examined it; the DNA was similar to that of John Mark Byers and Christopher Byers, but the evidence was nonetheless inconclusive since the DNA evidence produced was fragmented and could not provide concrete links.

 Production

 The production had 79 filming days over a 10-month period, starting in the weeks after the murders through the trials and convictions, at the actual Arkansas locations.
 The movie marks the first time Metallica allowed their music to be used in a movie.
 A decade later, the directors made Metallica: Some Kind of Monster about the band.

 Reception

 The movie was well received by critics, including Roger Ebert.
 The film was followed by two sequels.
-First Paradise Lost 2: Revelations (2000), which suggests that further evidence was missed or suppressed and attempts to prove Echols' innocence.
-Followed by Paradise Lost 3: Purgatory (2011), which was nominated for the Academy Award for Best Documentary Feature.
-On Rotten Tomatoes, the film holds an approval rating of 100%.
+The first was Paradise Lost 2: Revelations (2000), which suggested that further evidence was missed or suppressed and attempted to prove Echols' innocence.
+This was followed by Paradise Lost 3: Purgatory (2011), which was nominated for the Academy Award for Best Documentary Feature.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 26 reviews.

-Aftermath

-Following a successful decision in 2010 by the Arkansas Supreme Court regarding recently uncovered DNA evidence, the West Memphis Three reached a deal with prosecutors.
-On August 19, 2011, they entered Alford pleas, which allow them to assert their innocence and were sentenced to time served, effectively freeing them.